Deprecating routes.json, adding support for OpenAPI

 .

-Simply execute the following cmd in your root Zuplo folder (at the level of the /config
+Simply execute the following command in your root Zuplo folder (at the level of

 and /module